-Mejdulene B. Shomali is a Palestinian poet and Assistant Professor in the Department of Gender, Women’s, and Sexuality Studies at University of Maryland Baltimore County (UMBC).
+Mejdulene Bernard Shomali is a queer Palestinian poet and Assistant Professor in the Department of Gender, Women’s, and Sexuality Studies at University of Maryland Baltimore County (UMBC).
 She received a PhD in American Culture from the University of Michigan in 2015 and an MA in Women’s Studies from the Ohio State University in 2009.
 Her work focuses on femininity, queerness, and transnational Arab cultural production.

 At UMBC, Prof. Shomali teaches multiple interdisciplinary courses including: Intro to Women’s and Gender Studies; Intro to Critical Sexuality Studies; Race, Gender and Media; Theories of Feminism; and the GWST Research + Activism Colloquium.
 She also designed and teaches two original courses: “Trans/National Femininities” and “Arab and Muslim Experiences in the US.”
 The latter is the first course offered at UMBC that looks at Arab and Muslim life in the US.
 Additionally, she has developed university wide programming around Arab and Muslim identity.
 In Spring 2017, Prof. Shomali was awarded the Outstanding Faculty Ally Award at the Lavender Celebration, UMBC’s yearly event honoring LGBTQIA students, faculty, and staff.